 Recently we attended BookExpo America and UPublishU, a large publishing-industry conference and tradeshow.
 While there, we had the opportunity to host a panel that included the talented and wonderful AD Starrling.
 Dr. Starrling talked with great excitement about Mark Dawson and his knowledge on how to market your self-published books via Facebook ads.
-Our ears perked up, but we really got interested when she mentioned that Mr. Dawson planned to offer a paid course in addition to all the free advice he’d given on the subject.
+Our ears perked up, but we really got interested when she mentioned that Mr. Dawson planned to offer a paid course in addition to all the free advice he’d given on the subject of Facebook Advertising.

 I’ve been fortunate enough to be successful with my fiction, but I’ve always been interested in new ways to promote it.
 The guys at Draft2Digital make it very easy to get your book into stores, but, once you are there, you go into immediate competition with millions of other books all shouting for the attention of readers.
 I’ve bored many dinner party guests with my assertion that the next great [American/English/Insert Your Nationality Here] novel has already been written but will never be read, forever to languish unloved and undiscovered in a dusty corner of Amazon or Barnes & Noble.